tidyverse/tidyverse.org/content/blog/2020-03-pkgdown-1-5-0/index.markdown

 * The articles index page now displays article `description`s, taken from YAML metadata in the header of each article.
-This lets you provide more context about each article.
+This lets you provide more context for each article.

 * The articles navbar is now controlled by the `articles` section in `_pkgdown.yml`.
 The ordering of the sections, and articles within